 “The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.”
 Brian Herbert

-In past Tips, I have mentioned that I was starting a new business (an offshoot of Laurel and Associates, Ltd.) It is called the Peer Learning Group and I would like to tell you more about it.
+In past Tips, I have mentioned that I was starting a new business (an offshoot of Laurel and Associates, Ltd.) It is called the Peer Learning Institute and I would like to tell you more about it.

 You may have heard of peer learning groups.
 In our model, a peer learning group provides an opportunity for managers to learn from each other and validate their experience as they build more expertise.
 It has a skill-building results-oriented goal.